Artificial Intelligence for Science

 🔹 How can we make the review process of scientific texts more objective?
 Can papers be evaluated based on quantified factors of writing quality?

 To solve these investigative questions, we are applying state-of-the-art machine learning techniques, applied linguistic research, and expert knowledge on scientific writing to develop new models, functions, and algorithms.
+In short, we are applying AI for science.

 We seek to comprehensively aid researchers during the entire writing process.
 This goal will be achieved through our applied research, development, and innovation (R+D+i), merging the latest technological advances with established writing guidelines.
 Our R+D+i is manifested in WriteWise, a unique software that will modernize scientific writing by reducing the time and effort required by researchers when writing and by journals/academic publishers when reviewing manuscript submissions.